trypolis/putils/README.md

 # putils

- A Python library of lots of functions.
+A single-file Python library of lots of functions.